 How I researched and evaluated each brand of dog treats

 My research was done online through manufactures websites, consumer reviews, and articles and blogs from experts in the pet industry.
 I started out by researching what qualities canine nutritionists and veterinarians looked for when recommending dog treats.
-I discovered which health benefits they look for, what kinds of ingredients they recommend, and overall what they deemed to be the credentials for the best dog treats.
+I discovered which health benefits they look for, what kinds of ingredients they recommend, and overall what they deemed to be healthy dog treats.

 Then I began the search for treats.
 Once I found a brand that met the guidelines that I was looking for I started reading about the companies that created them, the ingredients they used, and where the products were made.
 This alone cut the list in half.
 Once I had a solid list of treats I believed to be top-quality I went to the consumer reviews.